tsmanner/terrasa-private/session.md

 ~4pm: head back to slums to try to "drum up an army of thugs."
 30-something hooker they door-knock tells them of 3 men, 2 normal sized and one burly one that seemed dumb "because the others had to keep shouting at him."
 The big one seemed to be injured, kinda shuffling and with a limp (he's a ghoul).

 Head down to the den and scope it out.
-Kurt to the roof, Ryan/Nick to a general store acros the street, asking an old man about the area.
+Kurt to the roof, Ryan/Nick to a general store across the street, asking an old man about the area.
 Strange noises at night from the den.
 Ryan decides _not_ to steal anything from the guy.

 They approach the "beggar" out front to try and social engineer some information out of him, when Gromag decides to knee him in the face.
 3 more thugs come out of the building, one to the street, one in the door, and one inside with a crossbow.
 They take down all four pretty quickly, Gromag taking a few hits.
 Gluteus gets some good hits in on the ones in the street from the roof of the general store.
 Caltrop grapples and eventually finishes off the "beggar," moving across the street and threading the needle through the front door to soften up the crossbow wielding thug inside.
 Gromag finishes off the one in the door with a crack to the head with his staff, somersaulting over his falling body and dashing to the one inside, knocking him out with a jab to the face.